Fitbit Murder Case: Husband Pleads Not Guilty in Wife's Death

 Connecticut Man Charged in Wife’s Murder Appears in Court

-Dabate’s lawyer has said he is innocent and expects to be cleared at trial.
+Dabate’s lawyer has said he is innocent and expects to be vindicated.
+It’s not clear how much of the technological evidence will be used at trial, but criminologists say gizmos like exercise monitors and smart-home devices play a growing role in investigations.

+“Ninety-nine percent of crime will now have a digital component,” said Jonathan Rajewski, a digital forensics instructor at Champlain College in Vermont.
+“We have these little sensors all over.
+We’re wearing them and they’re in our homes.’

-A 50-page warrant application lays out the state’s case against Dabate in rich detail, from his “evolving” statements about the supposed home invasion to a list his wife kept on his phone titled “Why I Want a Divorce.”
+A 50-page warrant application lays out the state’s case against Dabate in rich detail, from a minute-by-minute timeline of his movements culled from digital devices to a list his wife kept on her phone titled “Why I Want a Divorce.”

 When police arrived at the couple’s Ellington house 16 months ago, Connie Dabate was dead in the basement, shot twice with a gun her husband had recently purchased.
-He was on the kitchen floor, with a chair zip-tied to his arm and leg and a bunch of small cuts on his body.
+He was on the kitchen floor, with a chair zip-tied to his arm and leg and a bunch of “superficial” cuts on his body, police said.

-He told investigators that he had gone to work and then returned home because he was alerted that an alarm had been tripped.
+He told investigators that he had left for work and then returned home because he was alerted that an alarm had been tripped.
 He claimed a robber clad in camouflage ambushed him and was holding him captive when his wife returned home from the gym.

-He said he tried to warn the mother of two to get out of the house, but the intruder chased her, wrested a gun away from her and shot her.
+He said he tried to warn the mother of two to get out of the house, but the intruder chased her, wrested away a gun and shot her.
 He claimed the man disabled him with “pressure point” techniques, tied him to a chair, began stabbing him with a knife, and burned him with a blow-torch.

-But police dogs picked up no scent of an intruder, and blood stains in the house didn’t match up with his timeline.
+But police dogs picked up no scent of an intruder, and blood stains in the house didn’t match up with his story.

-And the details of his account kept changing, said authorities.
-First, he told detectives that his wife knew he had helped out a friend by impregnating her and that the three of them planned to co-parent the baby.
+And the details he provided kept changing, said authorities.
+First, he told detectives that his wife knew he had helped out a unmarried friend by impregnating her and that the three of them planned to co-parent the baby.
 Later, he admitted his wife was unaware of the affair or the baby, the warrant says.

-A list of digital clues goes on for pages.
+The warrant includes a list of digital clues that goes on for pages.
 Among them: the last record on Connie Dabate’s Fitbit recorded her walking 1,217 feet at home between 9:18 a.m. and 10:10 a.m.

 That showed she was moving around an hour after her husband claimed the intruder killed her and that she covered 10 times the distance between her car and the basement — the path her husband said she took.

-Dabate was charged in mid-April with murder and evidence tampering.
-He is free on $1 million bond.
+Dabate, who was charged in mid-April with murder and evidence tampering, is free on $1 million bond.
+He said little at Friday’s hearing but did make a statement shortly after his wife’s death — on Facebook, naturally.

-In a Facebook post soon after his wife’s murder, he thanked friends for their support.